murgascarrillo/masquemonedas/README.md

 * Edit the file "portfolio.js" with the coins you have, and the number of units.
 * Open "portfolio.html in the browser.

+## Agradecimientos / Credits

+* SCaydi, for the chest image.

 ## Licencia / License

 La fuente tiene licencia MIT.
 Eres libre de usarlo, cambiarlo, y hacerlo que quieras con esto 😀.